nicolasriquet/GitDelver/README.md

 ## License

-**GitDelver** is open source software and is distributed under the MIT license.
+**GitDelver** is open source software and is distributed under the Apache license, version 2.0.
 Contributions are welcome!

 ## Usage